robzach/capitalism-works-for-me/readme.md

 * male plug with ground wire (1)
 * stranded black or green wire, low voltage, ~20AWG (20 ft.)
 * self-tapping sheet metal screws

+## 4/29/18 2:30–6:45 p.m.

+Added proper grounding wiring to the TRUE sign.
+Completed connections using new connectors (i.e. podium has a leash which leads to TRUE side, and FALSE side has a leash which leads to TRUE side as well; both have marked plugs inside TRUE cabinet).

+Updated version to v.17 to reflect working software, tagged in git (commit `732e881`).
+N.b.: there is more software work that *could* be done, but it's not truly necessary.
+(The biggest bug is that the votes both increment by one when the sign is power cycled…not terrible.)

+Updated main to-do list with progress.

+Finished up work on the TRUE and FALSE signs, and put them back in their crates for transportation to campus—however, as we were loading the FALSE side, we noticed that the seven-segment display was only attached to the sign on one side and was flexing and hinging around the other side.
+Not so great!
+This will have to be mechanically repaired in the assembly and mounting process.

+Deleted extra files used during development to clean up the repo.
+(Go through the history to find these if needed/wanted.)